2 Ways To Trigger Elementor Popup in the WordPress Native Menu (without installing another plugin)

 In closing

-Hopefully this tutorial brought you value and now you can create you elementor popups and trigger them on click of any WordPress menu item without installing another plugin.
+Hopefully, this tutorial brought you value and now you can create your Elementor popups and trigger them on click of any WordPress menu item without installing a plugin.

 Note of thanks to Elyssa Manis (1) and Charles Saldarriaga (2) for your contributions.